Automatic weight loss: Women’s World review of the Setpoint Diet

 Once you lower your setpoint weight, your body will take care of the rest.
 But how do you lower your setpoint weight?
 You do this by eating high-quality calories.

 As Women’s World points out in the article, high-quality calories are loaded with nutrients that steady blood sugar and reduce inflammation.
-As a result, your cravings for foods that raise blood sugar and cause inflammation to diminish.
+As a result, your cravings for foods that spike blood sugar levels and cause inflammation diminishes.
 This lowers setpoint weight.
-No willpower or struggle or calorie counting required.
+No willpower or struggle or calorie counting is required.

 And it’s incredibly easy to do.
 The Women’s World article gives sample menus for breakfast, lunch, dinner, and snacks.
 But you don’t have to follow a particular menu.
 All you need to do is keep a few basic principles in mind.